Bad News for Outlaws: The Remarkable Life of Bass Reeves

 Parents Need to Know

-Parents need to know this is an unflinching portrait of a tough man living in a tough time and place.
+Parents need to know that Bad News for Outlaws: The Remarkable Life of Bass Reeves, by Vaunda Micheaux Nelson, is an unflinching portrait of a tough man living in a tough time and place.
 Bass Reeves is presented as an honorable man, but violence and racism inform much of his life story.
-An escaped slave, Reeves carved out a remarkable career arresting thousands of outlaws in a notoriously difficult region.
+Escaped from slavery, Reeves carved out a remarkable career as a U.S. marshal, arresting thousands of outlaws in a notoriously difficult region.
 Racism, violence, and gunplay are integral to the story, but are presented somberly.

-Bass Reeves was the longest-serving deputy U.S. marshal in Indian Territory.
-In over 32 years, the former slave arrested more than 3,000 outlaws -- and killed only 14.
+BAD NEWS FOR OUTLAWS: THE REMARKABLE LIFE OF BASS REEVES traces the life of the longest-serving deputy U.S. marshal in Indian Territory.
+In over 32 years, the formerly enslaved Reeves arrested more than 3,000 outlaws -- and killed only 14.
 He earned a reputation for being honest, fearless, a crack shot, and clever.

-Bass Reeves had a long, successful career as a renowned lawman, but his story is overshadowed by such contemporaries as Wyatt Earp and Wild Bill Hickok.
-Vaunda Micheaux Nelson brings his story to light with vibrant writing, a wealth of resources, and a strong sense of time and place.
-A glossary explains some of the “Western" expressions, such as dry-gulch, shooting irons, and tumbleweed wagon; less patient readers might struggle with the unfamiliar expressions, but more likely kids will be drawn in by the sense of adventure.
-Micheaux doesn't romanticize the Old West, instead giving a gritty account of the hard realities of the late 19th century.
+This lively biography brings Bass Reeves' story to light with vibrant writing, a wealth of resources, and a strong sense of time and place.
+Reeves had a long, successful career as a renowned lawman, but his story is overshadowed by such contemporaries as Wyatt Earp and Wild Bill Hickok.
+A glossary explains some "Western" expressions, such as dry-gulch, shooting irons, and tumbleweed wagon.
+Less patient readers might struggle with the unfamiliar expressions, but most kids will be drawn in by the sense of adventure.
+Author Vaunda Micheaux Nelson doesn't romanticize the Old West, instead giving a gritty account of the hard realities of the late 19th century.

 Strong strokes in the colorful paintings by R. Gregory Christie underscore Reeves’ tough, larger-than-life presence.

-Families can talk about honesty.
+Families can talk about honesty in Bad News for Outlaws: The Remarkable Life of Bass Reeves.
 Reeves had a reputation for being “honest as the day is long,” but he donned disguises to deceive outlaws and capture them.
 What do you think of his ruses?
 Were they fair?
 Do you still consider him an honest man?

 Reeves couldn’t read, yet he still succeeded in bringing in thousands of outlaws.
 Do you think he was smart?